-- 7.1.1 The Fitness to Practise Committee is a formal, University level committee that considers alleged serious breaches of professional standards or conduct - 7.1.2 All serious breaches of the Fitness to Practise Regulations that require formal investigation must be referred to the Fitness to Practise Committee. - 7.1.3 The Fitness to Practise Committee hearing will be convened within 20 working days of submission of the investigating officer's report to the Student Casework Unit.
-This timescale may be extended by agreement with the student who is the subject of the allegations or, in exceptional circumstances, by the University. - 7.1.4 The outcome of the hearing will be determined on the balance of probabilities41, according to reasonable belief in the student's innocence or guilt.
+- 7.1 General principles - 7.1.1 The Fitness to Practise Committee is a formal, University level committee that considers alleged serious breaches of professional standards or conduct - 7.1.2 All serious breaches of the Fitness to Practise Regulations that require formal investigation must be referred to the Fitness to Practise Committee. - 7.1.3 The Fitness to Practise Committee hearing will be convened within 20 working days of submission of the investigating officer's report to the Student Casework Unit.
+This timescale may be extended by agreement with the student who is the subject of the allegations or, in exceptional circumstances, by the University. - 7.1.4 The outcome of the hearing will be determined on the balance of probabilities, according to reasonable belief in the student's innocence or guilt. - 7.2 Constitution of the Fitness to Practise Committee